 Ingredients

-- Pasta: 400g spaghetti
+- Pasta: 400g spaghetti .

-- Guanciale or Pancetta: 150g, diced
+- Guanciale or Pancetta: 150g , diced .

-- Pecorino Romano Cheese: 100g, grated
+- Pecorino Romano Cheese: 100g , grated .

-- Black Pepper: Freshly cracked, to taste
+- Black Pepper: Freshly cracked , to taste .

-- Salt: For pasta water
+- Salt: For the pasta water .

 Directions